 For soil with metals greater than Upper Cap Concentrations on residential yards; full remediation of all or part of the yard is offered.

-The remediation or yard improvement work is determined case by case, based on the soil assessment results and a review of the yard condition.
+The remediation and yard improvement work is determined case by case, based on the soil assessment results and a review of the yard condition.
 It is a voluntary program.

 OBJECTIVES